 I started a global marketing and branding firm 17 years ago and believe branding is very important because if you do not brand yourself then the market will brand you instead.
-The single most important ingredient to creating a great brand is authenticity and ˙here are a few tips from my experience to help establish an authentic brand:
+The single most important ingredient in creating a great brand is authenticity and ˙here are a few tips from my experience to help establish an authentic brand:

 - Be original.
 What makes you unique or special?